Sister Lakes community celebrates couple’s 50th wedding anniversary - Leader Publications

 Sister Lakes community celebrates couple’s 50th wedding anniversary

-SISTER LAKES — Crooked Lake has long been near and dear to Bob and Priscilla Boston’s hearts.
+SISTER LAKES — Crooked Lake has long been near and dear to Bill and Priscilla Boston’s hearts.

 After getting married on the lake in 1970, it was only right that they celebrate their 50th wedding anniversary there.
 What they did not know was that the Crooked Lake community would be celebrating with them.